-The non-intoxicating cannabinoid, CBD, has grown massively in popularity since it was legalized in 2018.
+The non-intoxicating cannabinoid CBD has grown massively in popularity since it was legalized in 2018.
 In 2023, the global CBD market reached 9.4 billion dollars.
-The wide variety of products that consumers can get CBD in makes it easy for them to use the cannabinoid to potentially help with health issues related to pain, anxiety, depression, and sleep.1 CBD can be infused into all types of consumable products, including food and beverages, cartridges and concentrates, topicals, capsules, and oils and tinctures.
+The wide variety of products that consumers can get CBD in makes it easy for them to use the cannabinoid to potentially help with health issues related to pain, anxiety, depression, and sleep.1 CBD can be infused into all types of consumable products, including food and beverages, cartridges and concentrates, topicals, capsules, oils, and tinctures.

-Tinctures and oils are some of the more popular ways to consume CBD.2 Orally administered tinctures are sometimes called oil, since the base of these products can sometimes be a medium-chain triglyceride (MCT) oil, like olive or coconut oil.
-The term, "cannabis oil," can also mean an extract or concentrate like a distillate that can be put into cartridges or edibles, since it has the consistency of an oil.
+Tinctures and oils are some of the more popular ways to consume CBD.2 Orally administered tinctures are sometimes called oils since the base of these products can sometimes be a medium-chain triglyceride (MCT) oil, like olive or coconut oil.
+The term "cannabis oil" can also mean an extract or concentrate like a distillate that can be put into cartridges or edibles since it has the consistency of an oil.
 The interchangeable terminology can make shopping confusing for some consumers.

 What are CBD Tinctures?

-Tinctures have long played a role in the health and wellness of humans.
+Tinctures have long been used to promote human health and wellness.
 Their history dates back to distilled alcohol produced by the ancient Egyptians.
-Since then, we have found many other plant materials like cannabis to create tinctures as medicines for various ailments.
+Since then, we have found many other plant materials, like cannabis, used to create tinctures as medicines for various ailments.

 Traditionally, tinctures are an infusion of alcohol or vinegar and dried plant material, like cannabis.
-The material soaks in the liquid, which draws out all the cannabinoids, terpenes, flavonoids, and chlorophylls of the plant.
-While an alcohol-based CBD tincture can be taken directly, many commercial brands blend it with an MCT oil, like olive or coconut, to cut the bitterness alcohol tinctures can have.
+The material soaks in the liquid, which draws out all the plant's cannabinoids, terpenes, flavonoids, and chlorophylls.
+While an alcohol-based CBD tincture can be taken directly, many commercial brands blend it with MCT oil, like olive or coconut, to cut the bitterness alcohol tinctures can have.

-Maceration and percolation are two different extraction methods that can be used to make tinctures.
-Both can be easy, but one requires a little more time while the other requires more materials.
+Maceration and percolation are two different extraction methods for making tinctures.
+Both can be easy, but one requires a little more time and more materials.

 Maceration is how most people make their tinctures at home.
 This is the process of grinding up the dried plant material (decarbed or not, depending on the cannabinoids you’re seeking to extract) and placing it into a jar with menstruum or solvent (like alcohol) poured over it.
 This is how the material will soak up all the cannabinoids to create the tincture.
 The jar is then agitated occasionally to help extract all the plant’s molecules and stored in a cool, dark place for 2 to 4 weeks.